 4. Marketing Strategy

-You can’t simply copy and paste your marketing campaigns from one country to the next, since every region has its own culture-specific behaviors.
-This is why you need to research deeply when entering a new market, and even localize any taglines or slogans you use to account for local slang and customs.
+You can’t simply copy and paste your marketing campaigns from one country to the next, since every region has its own culture-specific behaviors and expectations.
+This is why you need to research deeply when entering a new market and even localize any taglines or slogans you use to account for local slang and customs.

 But it’s not just about your messaging — you also need to consider how you deliver your marketing.
-While Americans might use Facebook to target users, this kind of marketing would fail in China where Facebook is banned and citizens use WeChat and Weibo.
+While Americans might use Facebook to target users, this kind of marketing would fail in China, where Facebook is banned and citizens use WeChat and Weibo instead.
+Take a look at these WordPress marketing tools or WooCommerce plugins to help develop a marketing strategy for each region.

 WordPress Language Translation Is Just the Beginning

 The future of the web is undeniably multi language.
-Fortunately, WordPress multi language solutions such as Weglot making reaching global audiences easier and faster than ever before.
+Fortunately, WordPress multi language solutions such as Weglot make reaching global audiences easier and faster than ever before.

 My advice?
-Get a head start on your competitors and claim your slice of online real estate across multiple WordPress languages now before the foreign language web starts to get as crowded as the English language market.
+Get a head start on your competitors and claim your slice of online real estate across multiple WordPress languages now –– before the foreign language web starts to get as crowded as the English language market.
+If you’re on WooCommerce, the opportunity is arguably even bigger.

 With Weglot, you can translate your site in as little as 5 minutes and increase your online visibility, scale your business, reach new markets and achieve the high ROI that comes with investing in WordPress language translation.
-Start your free trial now!
+Weglot even supports a WordPress multisite setup so you can use it on different domains.